leilaouahrani/ArabicCGW-Dump/README.md

 - At least 20mb of free storage

 2- Libraries used:
-- Wikipedia: API for wiki articles, installation is required (pip install wikipedia or pip3 if it doesn't work)
+- Wikipedia: API for wiki articles, installation is required (pip install Wikipedia or pip3 if it doesn't work)
-- re.sub: function that alllow as to delete portions of text that are or not in the text
+- re.sub: a function that allows as to delete portions of text that are or are not in the text
 - word_tokenize: we use to tokenize (split) our texts into a list of words
 - request exception to handle connection errors and timeouts
-- sleep for time out exeptions handling
+- sleep for time-out exceptions handling
-- langdetect: a tool that detects languages, so that we don't return any article that is not written in arabic
+- langdetect: a tool that detects languages, so that we don't return any article that is not written in Arabic

 3- How to use:
 - Call the "BuildCorp" function with its two parameters:
-  - Keywords: a string with arabic owrds describing your research or a subject
+  - Keywords: a string with Arabic words describing your research or a subject
-  - Nmae: name of the json file that will be created after generation
+  - Name: name of the JSON file that will be created after generation
 - The more keywords you insert, the bigger and more precise the corpus will be

- For further questions or inquiries about this code, you can contact:
+ For further questions or inquiries about this code, you can contact l_ouahrani@univ-blida.dz
- - abdennourbenhamida09@gmail.com